 You can typically find the above information on your stone’s GIA certificate or other relevant paperwork.

 Where can I sell emeralds online?

 There are several options for selling emeralds or jewelry featuring emerald stones:

 - Pawnshop: Selling your emerald to a pawnshop is a quick and convenient option, however the pawnshop owner is unlikely to be an expert emerald buyer.
 This would mean that they most likely will not accurately price your emerald and you will likely end up underselling.
 The pawnshop owner will then most likely sell the stone onto a specialist buyer in order to make a significant profit.

 - Auction House– The option of selling emeralds to an auction house is a viable option if you have an incredibly rare piece and the time to spend on the selling process.
 Although certain auction houses will attract specialist buyers, the process can be lengthy, primarily because auctions do not take place particularly regularly and you may need to travel far in order to attend the auction.

-- Online Emerald Buyer– If you wish to sell your emerald quickly and securely, WP Diamonds is a BBB A+ rated company with extensive experience in buying branded emerald jewelry and other designer gemstone jewelry, and can offer you a competitive price.
+- Online Emerald Buyer– If you wish to sell your emerald quickly and securely, WP Diamonds is a BBB A+ rated company with extensive experience in buying designer emerald jewelry, and can offer you a competitive price.
+We buy emerald jewelry from luxury brands such as Tiffany, Cartier, David Yurman and more.
 There are no hidden fees and you can receive payment in as little as 24 hours.
 Simply fill out our online form today for an initial offer from one of our gemstone experts.
 We also have appointments available to meet with our gemologists in person.